-Babe, if you are in menopause, the last thing you are probably concerned about is pregnancy.
+If you are in menopause, the last thing you are probably concerned about is pregnancy.
 After all, you have made it!
 You are no longer having regular periods and therefore are no longer fertile, right?
 Sort of.
-Here’s the thing Babe, menopause is divided into roughly two categories: perimenopause and postmenopause.
+Here’s the thing: menopause is divided into roughly three categories: perimenopause, menopause, and postmenopause.
 If you are in postmenopause, your hormone levels have changed permanently and you cannot get pregnant naturally.
 However, if you are in perimenopause and it has not been a full 12 months without a period, you can still get pregnant.

 How long after menopause can pregnancy occur?

 It is common to assume that once you start having signs of menopause, you think your fertile window has closed.
 However, you are still able to conceive as long as your body is ovulating, or releasing eggs.
 As women age, the number of eggs available for fertilization decreases.
 Similarly, the likelihood that available eggs have chromosomal anomalies increases.
 Therefore, fertilization becomes much harder as we get closer to menopause.
 However, even if you are suffering from some of the 34 symptoms of perimenopause and you haven’t had a period in months, you can still get pregnant if your ovaries release an egg

 The cutoff for pregnancy risk in menopause is when you have not had a period in 12 months.
 At that point, your hormones no longer can naturally support ovulation, fertilization, and pregnancy.
 Therefore, if you are thinking of tossing the birth control with confidence, you may do so after being period-free for 12 months.
 However, you can still get sexually transmitted infections (STI) so it is important to use a barrier method to prevent STIs.

 Hormones in pre-menopause and pregnancy